DHTMLX/scheduler-docs/data/recurring_events.md

 ~~~

-Once the support of recurring events is activated, the lightbox starts looking as shown below:
+Once the support for recurring events is activated, the lightbox starts looking as shown below:

 <img src="recurring_lightbox.png"/>